remake/remake-framework/README.md

 <h1 object key:text="@innerText" edit:text>{{text}}</h1>
 ```

 This 👆 is a full app that users can login to.
-Each of your users can edit & share their own copy of this site! 📰 📰 📰
+Each user can edit & share their own copy of this site! 📰 📰 📰

-## 👩‍🎨 Let people use something you designed *right away*
+## 👩‍🎨 Let people use something you designed — *right away.*

 ### Remake is:

 <details>
-  <summary><b>🏭 Full-stack apps with front-end code</b></summary>
+  <summary><b>🏭 Full-stack apps with just front-end code</b></summary>

   Remake takes care of the rest: user accounts, persistent data, instant deployments, and routing.
 Each user gets their own account and data.
 </details>